Victor-Lockwood/Team-C-Robot-Radar/backend-rest/README.md

 ### /testrobotconnect

 #### GET
-Checks to see if the robot is reachable by sending a request for it to run right.
+Checks to see if the robot is reachable by sending a request to its `/coffee` endpoint.

 - Returns
   - Success: